Smith Center for the Performing Arts: History

-Prior to The Smith Center opening, Las Vegas was one of the largest cities in the country without a performing arts center.
+Prior to The Smith Center's opening, Las Vegas was one of the largest cities in the country without a performing arts center.
 Some highly customized production shows and venues have long existed at various resorts on the Las Vegas Strip but none were geared towards the variety of performances that a stand-alone center would provide, such as that required for touring Broadway productions or major symphony orchestras.
 A smaller performing arts venue at the University of Nevada Las Vegas was inadequate for these purposes.

 Plans were initially conceived for a new center around 1994.
 The Donald W. Reynolds Foundation made a donation of $150 million in 2005, the second largest donation to performing arts in United States history.
 A car rental fee was also initiated by Clark County and the State of Nevada to repay bonds of $105 million.
 These two factors together moved the public-private project towards construction.
 The building was named after Fred and Mary Smith, the chairman of the Reynolds Foundation and his wife, as the largest benefactors.
 The City of Las Vegas began separate plans around 2000 to build a downtown urban district called Symphony Park, which was selected as the site for the center.

 In 2010, it was announced that the Lied Discovery Children's Museum would move to the Smith Center, replacing an originally proposed 600-seat theater that was scrapped from the plans in 2008.
 The reasoning was that the city already had numerous similarly sized venues in the various hotel resorts.
 A partnership with the Kennedy Center and some classrooms onsite provide educational opportunities for local youth.
 The planners expect the center to foster arts awareness and help to revitalize the downtown area with the center's opening in 2012.